Reckasta/Bitron/README.md

 # Things we need to add
-* Give users cake upon request (as requested by /u/Y1ff)
+* Give users cake upon request (as requested by /u/Y1ff) -this will be taken care under verbage. the regexes I have are robust-ish

 * Admin system
  	-allow specific reddit users access to admin commands through pm